getparthenon/parthenon/readme.md

 Parthenon is designed to scale.
 It has been purposefully designed so that things are able to be replaced as you grow.

 We know that as your system scales, there will be parts of Parthenon you'll want to replace with highly custom code, and we designed Parthenon to allow you to do it with ease.

-### What happens if the development of Parthenon stops?

-Because we've licensed Parthenon under the Business Source License, after three years, the release will be licensed under a FOSS license which means the community will be able to take over if anything unforeseen happens.